bcgov/design-research-guide/docs/planning-research/compensation.md

 ## Forms of Compensation

 The easiest way to provide compensation is with a stipend.
-Stipends are gift cards purchased at a certain dollar value.
+Stipends are normally gift cards purchased at a certain dollar value.
+Work with your finance department to purchase gift cards.

 When planning which gift cards to purchase
 - Choose three to five options (for example, gas station, grocery store, restaurant)
 - Think about your research location and the services available there.
 The location you are in will dictate which gift cards you offer.
 For example, not every city has an Esso or Save-on-Foods, but every region will have a gas station and grocery store.
 Look up what services are available in each research location.
 - Avoid using prepaid Visas or Mastercards.
 These cards have an activation fee which are non-recoverable.
 Factor the activation fees into your budget if you choose to purchase prepaid cards.
 - Let the participant select which gift card is best for them
-- Work with your finance department to purchase gift cards

 > At this time, we are not able to provide electronic gift cards.